 I do, however, tend to find myself processing photos of models more often than any other sort of photography.
 The reason for this is that there are a lot of small changes to be made, that do help your photos look better, that can be executed in just a few minutes.

 Below is the original photo which, other than a slight straighten and crop, has not been altered since being taken.

-It’s important to get it all right in the camera, so that you don’t have to mess around with minor adjustments like exposure and contrast which can become very time consuming when you have hundreds of photos to go through.
+It’s important to get it right in the camera so that you don’t have to fiddle around with adjustments like exposure and contrast – this can become very time consuming when you have hundreds of photos to go through.

-I focused on the eyes to keep them the sharpest and fired the flash off camera to add depth and freeze any motion.
+I focused on the eyes to keep them the sharpest and fired an off camera flash to add depth and freeze any motion.

 Step 1 – Retouch

-I did also use the clone tool (which is also found under the retouch brush setting), to remove the top of her hair which was a bit messy and then I used the repair tool along the edge of the hair to help it to blend in.
-You may think it looks a bit obvious now, but it’s hard to spot without having it pointed out.
+I did also use the clone tool (which is also found under the retouch brush setting) to remove the top of her hair – it was a bit messy – then used the repair tool along the edge of the hair to help it blend in.
+You may think it looks a bit obvious now but it’s hard to spot without having it pointed out.